drewbailey/blog-posts/ng-cli.md

     "typings":"^1.0.4"
   }
 }
 ```

+It's not hard to imagine how confused the reader might get looking into what `"tsc && concurrently \"npm run tsc:w\" \"npm run lite\" "` does, and the guide isn't trying to get readers to look into it, they just want you to copy and paste the file.
+So what is gained by the user for this inital set up?
+Have they learned anything about Angular?
+Maybe, they understand some of the dependencies or the need to transpile TypeScript into Javascript but not much about the framework itself is gained.

+What if instead the user could just run `npm install -g angular-cli` and then `ng new hello-world`?
+The Angular-Cli has abstracted away the inital complexity of setting up and configuring a project and made it a breeze for someone to get started with Angular.
+This is in my mind a fantasic trend for Javascript frameworks.
+Many other languages/frameworks like Rails have been using generators for ages, and shifting users to follow convention over configuration is an awesome trend that I hope continues.

 If I am new to Javascript or coming from a project where I simply including JQuery into my HTML this can look very intimidating.
 What did I just blindly copy?
 What does this have to do with Angular and why do I also need a `tsconfig.json, typings.json and systemjs.config.js` file?
 Sure these are probably things I will become familiar with over time, but is it absolutely necessary to deal with them right now?